MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 > [!TIP]
 > Review the Azure landing zone design area for [traditional hub and spoke architecture](../azure-best-practices/traditional-azure-networking-topology.md).

-1. Decide on whether a new platform landing zone subscription is needed or not
+1. Decide on whether a new platform landing zone subscription is needed.
+We recommend that most customers use their existing *Connectivity* subscriptions, even when they use multiple regions.
-   - The same existing subscription is recommended to use for most customers across multiple regions for connectivity
-1. Create new Resource Group in subscription in the new target region
+1. Within the subscription, create a new resource group in the new target region.
-1. Create new hub Virtual Network in the new target region
+1. Create a new hub virtual network in the new target region.
-1. (optional) Deploy Azure Firewall or Network Virtual Appliances (NVA) into your new hub Virtual Network
+1. If applicable, deploy Azure Firewall or network virtual appliances (NVAs) into your new hub virtual network.
-1. (optional) Deploy Virtual Network Gateways for VPN and/or ExpressRoute connectivity and establish connections
+1. If applicable, deploy virtual network gateways for VPN and/or ExpressRoute connectivity, and establish connections.
+Ensure that your ExpressRoute circuits and on-premises locations follow Microsoft's resiliency recommendations.
+For more information, see [Designing for disaster recovery with ExpressRoute private peering](/azure/expressroute/designing-for-disaster-recovery-with-expressroute-privatepeering).
-1. Establish Virtual Network Peering between the new hub virtual network and the other hub virtual networks
+1. Establish virtual network peering between the new hub virtual network and the other hub virtual networks.
-1. Create and configure any required routing: Azure Route Server, User-Defined Routes, and more.
+1. Create and configure any required routing, such as Azure Route Server or user-defined routes.
-1. (optional) Deploy DNS Forwarders for new target region and link to any Azure Private DNS Zones to enable resolution.
+1. If required, enable name resolution by deploying DNS forwarders for the new target region and linking to any private DNS zones.
-   - Some customers might do this on their Active Directory Domain Controllers that might be part of the Identity platform landing zone subscription.
+   - Some customers might configure name resolution on their Active Directory domain controllers within the *Identity* platform landing zone subscription.

-You can now connect application landing zone spokes via Virtual Network Peering to the new hub Virtual Network in the new region, to host your workloads.
+To host your workloads, you can then connect application landing zone spokes to the new hub virtual network in the new region by using virtual network peering.

+> [!TIP]
+> [Azure Virtual Network Manager](../azure-best-practices/define-an-azure-network-topology.md#azure-virtual-network-manager-in-azure-landing-zones) can make it easier to expand and manage virtual networks at scale in multiple regions.

 ##### Virtual WAN architecture

 > [!TIP]
 > Review the Azure landing zone design area for [Virtual WAN architecture](../azure-best-practices/virtual-wan-network-topology.md).

-1. Create new Virtual Hub in the existing Virtual WAN in the new target region
+1. Within your existing virtual WAN, create a new virtual hub in the new target region.
-1. (optional) Deploy Azure Firewall or supported Network Virtual Appliances (NVA) into your new Virtual Hub
+1. Deploy Azure Firewall or other supported network virtual appliances (NVAs) into your new virtual hub.
+Configure [Azure Virtual WAN routing intent and routing policies](/azure/virtual-wan/how-to-routing-policies) to route traffic through the new secured virtual hub.
-1. (optional) Deploy Virtual Network Gateways for VPN and/or ExpressRoute connectivity in the new Virtual Hub and establish connections
+1. If applicable, deploy virtual network gateways for VPN and/or ExpressRoute connectivity in the new virtual hub and establish connections.
+Ensure that your ExpressRoute circuits and on-premises locations follow Microsoft's resiliency recommendations.
+For more information, see [Designing for disaster recovery with ExpressRoute private peering](/azure/expressroute/designing-for-disaster-recovery-with-expressroute-privatepeering).
-1. (optional) Create and configure any additionally required routing: Virtual Hub Static Routes, and more.
+1. If applicable, create and configure any other routing that you require, such as virtual hub static routes.
-1. (optional) Deploy DNS Forwarders for new target region and link to any Azure Private DNS Zones to enable resolution.
+1. If applicable, deploy DNS forwarders for the new target region and link to any private DNS zones to enable resolution.
-   - Some customers might do this on their Active Directory Domain Controllers, which might be part of the Identity platform landing zone subscription.
+   - Some customers might configure name resolution on their Active Directory domain controllers within the *Identity* platform landing zone subscription.
-   - In Virtual WAN deployments this must be in a spoke virtual network that is connected to the Virtual Hub via a Virtual Network Connection, following the [Virtual hub extension pattern](/azure/architecture/guide/networking/private-link-virtual-wan-dns-virtual-hub-extension-pattern).
+   - In Virtual WAN deployments this must be in a spoke virtual network that is connected to the virtual hub via a virtual network connection, following the [Virtual hub extension pattern](/azure/architecture/guide/networking/private-link-virtual-wan-dns-virtual-hub-extension-pattern).

-You can now connect application landing zone spokes via Virtual Network Connections to the new Virtual Hub in Virtual WAN in the new region, to host your workloads.
+To host your workloads, you can then connect application landing zone spokes to the virtual WAN's new virtual hub in the new region by using virtual network connections.

 #### Identity

 > [!TIP]
 > Review the Azure landing zone design area for [identity and access management](../landing-zone/design-area/identity-access.md).

-1. Decide on whether a new platform landing zone subscription is needed or not
+1. Decide whether you need a new platform landing zone subscription.
+We recommend that most customers use their existing *Identity* subscription, even when they use multiple regions.
-   - The same existing subscription is recommended to use for most customers across multiple regions for identity
-1. Create new Resource Group in subscription in the new target region
+1. Create a new resource group in the new target region.
-1. Create new Virtual Network in the new target region
+1. Create a new virtual network in the new target region.
-1. Establish Virtual Network Peering back to the newly created regional hub virtual network in the connectivity subscription
+1. Establish virtual network peering back to the newly created regional hub virtual network in the *Connectivity* subscription.
-1. Deploy identity workloads, like Active Directory Domain Controller Virtual Machines into new Virtual Network
+1. Deploy identity workloads, like Active Directory domain controller virtual machines, into the new virtual network.
-    - You might need to perform more setup and configuration of the workloads once provisioned, like:
+    - You might need to perform more setup of the workloads once they're provisioned, such as the following configuration steps:
-      - Promoting the Active Directory Domain Controller virtual machines to the existing Active Directory Domain
+      - Promote the Active Directory domain controller virtual machines to the existing Active Directory domain.
-      - Create new Active Directory sites and subnets
+      - Create new Active Directory sites and subnets.
-      - Configuring DNS Server settings like Conditional Forwarders
+      - Configure DNS server settings like conditional forwarders.

 ## Move your Azure estate to a new region